oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_actions_module.rst

 ..
 Description

 - Perform actions on an Instance resource in Oracle Cloud Infrastructure
-- Moves an instance into a different compartment within the same tenancy.
+- For *action=change_compartment*, moves an instance into a different compartment within the same tenancy.
 For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
 - When you move an instance to a different compartment, associated resources such as boot volumes and VNICs are not moved.
-- Performs one of the following power actions on the specified instance:
+- For *action=instance_action*, performs one of the following power actions on the specified instance:
 - - **START** - Powers on the instance.
 - - **STOP** - Powers off the instance.
 - - **RESET** - Powers off the instance and then powers it back on.